 Because…

-Without knowing how these little guys behave would simply be asking for trouble and risking both you and your terrier’s happiness.
-So, without further ado, let’s dive right into our discussion all about the Dandie Dinmont Terrier and shed some light on why these dogs are so great!
+Doing so without knowing how these little guys behave would simply be asking for trouble and risking your and your Terrier’s happiness.
+So, without further ado, let’s dive into our discussion all about the Dandie Dinmont Terrier and shed some light on why these dogs are so great!

 Dandie Dinmont Dog Breed Fast Facts